cooperhewitt/label-whisperer/README.md

 # label-whisperer

-A simpl Flask-based HTTPony for processing file uploads with Tesseract and extracting accession numbers.
+A simple Flask-based HTTPony for processing file uploads with Tesseract and extracting accession numbers.

 ## Example